-f) New Zealand does not provide food aid on a regular basis.
-In the event of a natural disaster or humanitarian crisis emergency shipments of food may be carried out.
+New Zealand does not provide food aid on a regular basis.
+In the event of a natural disaster or humanitarian crisis, emergency shipments of food may be carried out, but since New Zealand does not cultivate GE crops, any food aid would not be GE.

-g) TRADE BARRIERS
+f) TRADE BARRIERS